enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ### Image Height & Width

-How much do you know about web images in HTML?

 Which option(s) are true about web images?

 + Resizing images smaller in HTML is bad as the images filesize doesn't change.
 + Setting height & width as attributes will reserve space before the image loads.